 For intramuscular injection only.

 Shake the syringe vigorously before administering.
-FLUCELVAX should be inspected visually for particulate matter and discoloration prior to administration. [see DESCRIPTION] If either condition exists, do not administer the vaccine.
+FLUCELVAX should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit. [see DESCRIPTION] If either condition exists, do not administer the vaccine.
 Do not use the vaccine if the contents have been frozen.

 Attach a sterile needle to the pre-filled syringe and administer intramuscularly.